-Prerequisite(s): 412-306 Truck Chassis II Corequisite(s): 412-307 Chassis Electrical, 412-308 Mechanical Gear Trains
+Prerequisite(s): 412-306 Truck Chassis II

+Corequisite(s): 412-307 Chassis Electrical, 412-308 Mechanical Gear Trains Restricted to students admitted to the following program(s): Diesel Truck Technician

 412-310 Diesel Engine Oper & Tune-up

 This course will introduce the student to the mechanical diesel engine.
 The student will study engine operating fundamentals, basic theory of combustion, mechanical controls, and fuel injection systems.
 Emphasis will be on engine tune-up and testing with proper diagnostic procedures.
 A tool kit is required by each student in this course.